VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 </html>
 ```

-First a new World called "My World" is created, you have to specified at which 3D coordonate you want to create it.
+First a new World called `My World` is created, you have to specified at which 3D coordonate you want to create it.
 Here we take a random location in Lyon.
 We also scpecified our root gameobject which is here called GameManager

 Then a LocalGame is instanciate, to start it you need to pass a world and a path to a config file.